Skip to contents

 Value

 A data.frame with all NA values replaced with mean values and additional indicator columns for each column including missing values.
-Suitable for directly passing to
+Suitable for directly passing to lm or other model building functions to build propensity scores.

 Details